MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

 - [Production environment estimated cost](https://azure.com/e/26f1165c5e9344a4bf814cfe6c85ed8d)
 - [Non-production environment estimated cost](https://azure.com/e/8a574d4811a74928b55956838db71093)

-The following table lists the principles of the reliable web app pattern and how the reference implementation applied these principles.
+The following table lists the principles of the reliable web app pattern and how the reference implementation applies these principles.

 | Reliable web app principles | Implementation for .NET |
 | --- | --- |